Pilipinas Win Na Win

 Pilipinas Win Na Win! is a Philippine television variety show broadcast by ABS-CBN.
-Originally hosted by Kris Aquino, Robin Padilla, Pokwang, Valerie Concepcion and Mariel Rodriguez, it aired on the network's PrimeTanghali line up from July 31 to December 31, 2010, replacing Wowowee and replaced by Happy Yipee Yehey!.
+Originally hosted by Kris Aquino, Robin Padilla, Pokwang, Valerie Concepcion and Mariel Rodriguez, it aired on the network's PrimeTanghali line up from July 31 to December 31, 2010, replacing the 2010 third and final iteration of Wowowee without Willie Revillame and replaced by It's Showtime and then Happy Yipee Yehey! on its timeslot.
 Pokwang, Concepcion, Rico J. Puno, Rey Valera, Marco Sison, Nonoy Zuñiga and K Brosas served as the final hosts.